b-pardi/Research/BraTaDio_Fn/README.md

 - Data for this script is statistical data curated from the raw input data acquired in 'main.py'
     - see README there for more information

-- For italicized variables to work, please install a LaTex distribution (like MikTex)
+- For italicized variables to work, please install a LaTex distribution (like https://www.tug.org/texlive/acquire-netinstall.html)

 - script begins with various statistical data from 'all_stats_rf/dis.csv'
 - For peak frequency values needed for calculation, enter values into 'calibration_peak_frequencies.txt'